Spittal/vue-i18n-extract/README.md

   <img src="https://github.com/pixari/vue-i18n-extract/workflows/Test/badge.svg?branch=master" alt="Tests">
 </p>

 `vue-i18n-extract` is built to work with your Vue.js projects using the library [vue-i18n](https://kazupon.github.io/vue-i18n/).
-It run static analysis on your Vue.js source code looking for any `vue-i18n` usage, in order to:
+It runs static analysis on your Vue.js source code looking for any `vue-i18n` usage, in order to:

 - Report all **missing keys** in your language files.
 - Report all **unused keys** in your language files.
-- Optionally write every **missing keys** into your language files.
+- Optionally write every missing key into your language files.

 <p align="center">
   <img align="center" width="80%" src=".github/img/vue-i18n-extract-screenshot.png">